mewa/mewa.github.io/content/posts/2018-04-12-git-notes-in-cd.md

 * and a backend service, located in a GitHub repository `example.com/backend`.

-Since `frontend` and `backend` depend on each other, we'll have another repository, `example.com/deploy` which covers end-to-end tests as well as manages configuration of each service.
+Since `frontend` and `backend` depend on each other, we'll have another repository, `example.com/deploy` which covers end-to-end tests as well as manages configuration of each service (it also stores each service repository as a git submodule).

 Each repository has two branches: